jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 If you have a problem, then it follows that its solution pre-exists and you just have to find it.
 If the solution does not pre-exist, then it means your problem is not really a problem*.

-> *The evolution from problem to solution as still part of the aether drag.
+{{< f f="*The evolution from problem to solution as still part of the aether drag.
 Without this drag, all problems would be solved instantly.
 Cavemen take a longer time to solve problems than modern humans and so we say they have more drag or staticity.
-This drag is caused by the Negative Force.
+This drag is caused by the Negative Force." >}}

 For example, no one has ever imagined that humans should have three or four legs, and that having only two legs was a problem.
 Thus, there has never been a search for its solution.